adamewing/methylartist/README.md

 Highly recommend parallelising with `-p/--proc` option if possible.

+Can be used to generate genome-wide methylation stats aggregated over windows via `bedtools makewindows`.

 ### segplot

 Generates strip plots or violin plots (`-v/--violin`) from `segmeth` output.